Matt4970/Math-and-Science/Physics 130/Properties of Oscillations.md

 ### Physical Parameters
 The motion of the oscillating system depends on the physical parameters.
 In terms of weight hanging on a spring the mass would determine how low the equilibrium is and increase the downward force due to gravity.
 The spring constant has an effect on the upwards force of the system and the higher the constant the further upwards the equilibrium position would be located.
 It goes without saying that these changes would effect the period, frequency and amplitude of the system as well.

-To understand how the spring constant and mass of the weight are related to the system involves math pertaining to [[Laws#Newton's Second Law]] of motion.
+To understand how the spring constant and mass of the weight are related to the system involves math pertaining to [[Physics Laws#Newton's Second Law]] of motion.
 Notes on the math involved can be found here -> [[Simple Harmonic Motion]].